Columbus (ISS module): Launch campaign

 Columbus was launched under the ESA–NASA ISS bartering system.
 Under this arrangement, the ESA agreed to provide NASA with the fully integrated Harmony and Tranquility node modules, along with additional equipment and parts, in exchange for the launch of Columbus and its initial payload aboard the Space Shuttle.
 This barter allowed ESA to secure launch services without a direct financial transaction, and enabling those funds to remain within ESA member states.

 On 27 May 2006 Columbus was flown from Bremen to the Space Station Processing Facility (SSPF) at the Kennedy Space Center on board an Airbus Beluga oversized cargo aircraft.
 In November 2007, Columbus was moved out of the SSPF and loaded into the payload bay of the Atlantis orbiter for launch on ISS assembly flight 1E (STS-122).

-During cryo-filling of the Space Shuttle External Tank (ET) with liquid hydrogen and liquid oxygen prior to the first launch attempt on 6 December 2007, two of four liquid hydrogen ECO sensors failed a test.
-Mission rules called for at least three of the four sensors to be in working order for a launch attempt to proceed.
+During cryo-filling of the Space Shuttle External Tank (ET) with liquid hydrogen and liquid oxygen prior to the first launch attempt on 6 December 2007, two of four liquid hydrogen engine cutoff sensors failed a test.
 As a result of the failure, the launch was postponeded, initially for 24 hours.
 This was later revised into a 72-hour delay, resulting in a next launch attempt set for Sunday, 9 December 2007.
 This launch attempt was scrubbed when one of the ECO sensors again failed during fuelling.
 The ECO sensors' external connector was changed on the Space Shuttle external tank, causing a two-month delay in the launch.
 Columbus was finally launched successfully on the third attempt at 2:45pm EST, 7 February 2008.